-As of March 31, 2011 and December 31, 2010, the Company had \$2.9 million and \$2.8 million, respectively, in long-term investments consisting of four separate auction rate securities with a par value of \$4.3 million.
+As of June 30, 2011 and December 31, 2010, the Company had \$2.6 million and \$2.8 million, respectively, in investments consisting of four separate auction rate securities with a par value of \$4.3 million.
+As of December 31, 2010, these investments were classified as long-term investments on the balance sheet.
+On July 6, 2011, the Company sold these securities for \$2.6 million.
+Accordingly, as of June 30, 2011 the Company adjusted the carrying value of these investments to be equal to the proceeds to be received and classified these investments as short-term investments on the balance sheet.